J4NN0/wordlist-generator/README.md

 # Wordlist Generator

-Make customized wordlists for penetration testing practice (e.g. brute force attack, dictionary attack, etc.).
+Make customised wordlists for penetration testing practice (e.g. brute force attack, dictionary attack, etc.).
 It is possible to generate different wordlists using different methods, choose your favourite one and enjoy your wordlist!

 ### Disclaimer